 The farm has come to make a name for itself in our unique soil blends.
 We use a blend of traditional New England topsoil and more modern compost to create the ideal growing medium.
 This is available in bulk.
 As available we will also have a 100% compost blend.
 A full line of bagged professional mix soils are always available for smaller jobs.

 That’s right, we can often deliver today in most cases.
 Spring weather can change quickly here in New England and we recognize that.
 If you get a chance to work outside we want to be sure you have what you need right away.
-We even deliver on Sundays in The Spring.
 Our state of the art fleet of trucks allows us to bring small or large amounts depending on your needs.
 If at all possible we always ask for advanced notice.
 Delivery charges apply.
 Ask an associate for details.